 Monika Bharti, M.Ed.

-GRADUATE ASSISTANT: Center Tutoring Program
+GRADUATE ASSISTANT: Coordinator for the Center Tutoring Programs

 Monika Bharti is currently a Ph.D. student in the College of Education and a graduate assistant in the literacy department.
 She is an international student from India and received her M.Ed. from the University of Nevada, Reno.
 She also holds a Masters degree in Chemistry from the University of Delhi, India.
 She has experience teaching at both the elementary and secondary level.